csc-training/geocomputing/gdal/readme.md

 ```
 sbatch gdal_batch_job_parallel.sh
 ```
-* Check the parallel batch job results with seff.
+* Check the parallel batch job results with `seff`.
 Did you reserve a good amount of memory?
 What was the CPU-efficiency?
 How long did the script run?